 Do You Want to Teach Yoga to Kids?

-Learn fun and effective ways to design and present yoga to children at home, school, studio, and beyond.
+Learn fun, effective and trauma-informed ways to design and present yoga to children at home, school, studio, and beyond.
 This training offers a template for how to map out class series and build individual lessons that transform yoga practices into playgrounds of self-discovery.
 Inspire and support kids in the development of important life skills such as mind-body awareness, connectedness to inner wisdom and resources, physical fitness, emotional stability, authentic self-confidence, and the ability to internally self-regulate through the playful exploration of yoga themes such as breathing, alignment, focus, flexibility, kindness, teamwork, resilience, finesse, and so much more.

 How to Teach from Your Own Passions